 Avoiding paying off debt can have numerous negative impacts on your financial situation.
 Dealing with the situation head-on when you know you will have late payments can help you in the long run.
+Our debt counselors always recommend taking action sooner rather than later.
 Creditors will be more willing to work with you to figure out payment options for credit card debt settlement.
 So what else happens when you are late on your payments?

 Late Payments – What Really Happens If I Have One?